Traits of Sociopaths, Are They Dangerous and How to Deal With Them?

 Because sociopaths don’t feel emotion the same way you do, you may suffer at the hands of their hurtful whims.
 Often sociopaths view people as toys to play with and find joy and satisfaction in messing with someone’s head.

 Sociopaths are more prone to violence, and aggressive behavior and they get angry quickly.
-You do not want to be around a sociopath when they are in a fit rage.
+You do not want to be around a sociopath when they are in a fit of rage.

 Resources